Quantitative Research: Definitive Guide

-- TURF analysis: It is Totally Unduplicated Reach and Frequency.
-It is an analysis technique that you can apply in a case where you intend to analyze a favorable communication source.
+- TURF analysis: It is Unduplicated Reach and Frequency.
+It is an analysis technique that you can apply in a case where you intend to analyze a favourable communication source.
 You can also use this technique for developing an understanding of the target market.

 Unique characteristics of Quantitative investigation

 - Structured tools: The different tools and techniques which you can use for the collection of quantitative data include questionnaires, surveys, etc. These Quantitative tools and techniques will help you in the accumulation of in-depth and actionable data.